By Corey Lewis, CPT, CSCS

 Men often like to project an image of imperturbability.
 However, the truth is that men, particularly fathers, are subject to a wide range of stressors.
 It could be struggling to find a good work/life balance where you’re able to spend time with your kids during their formative years.
 It could be pressure to be the breadwinner.
 Whatever the case, high-stress levels will negatively impact your health and quality of life.
 The good news is that simple stress management techniques coupled with a few life changes can have a profound impact.

 Many men don’t realize just how stressed they are, or the impact that stress is having on their life.
 Knowing the signs of stress can help you pinpoint what’s going on before it all goes sideways.
+Then you can implement some stress management techniques to help get your stress under control.
 Some of the most critical signs of stress to watch for include:

 For more detail about these and other symptoms of stress, check out Healthline’s rundown.

-While quite a few techniques can help you address your stress and improve your quality of life, some are more important than others.
+While quite a few techniques can help you with stress management and improve your quality of life, some are more important than others.
 The following techniques should be at the top of your list.

 Good sleep is the foundation of good health.
 It also helps you fight back against the damaging consequences of stress by giving your body time to heal and regenerate.
 What do you do when you can’t get the sleep that you need, though?
 Check out these tips for sleeping better, for starters.
 You might also find that molecule cooling bed sheets can help—they’re particularly useful if you find yourself sweating in the middle of the night.